 Pollen distribution and fruit quality

 The weight and malformation issue is interesting.
-It appears the bees make a better job of distributing pollen homogeneously on the receptacles of strawberry flowers, increasing the number of fertilised achenes per fruit.
+It appears the bees make a better job of distributing pollen7 homogeneously on the receptacles of strawberry flowers, increasing the number of fertilised achenes per fruit.
 Achenes are the little seed-like true fruits on the outside of the strawberry – the big red part is actually just the receptacle for these tiny true fruits.

 Firmer flesh means a longer shelf life

 Importantly, the bee-pollinated crops also have at least a half-day longer shelf life over wind-pollinated fruit and a day longer than self-pollinated fruit because of their firmer flesh.
-This may not seem much, but a normal shelf life might only be 4 days in storage before becoming non-marketable, and this bonus time reduces wastage by at least 11% they calculated – adding some US$320 million to the European economy.
+This may not seem much, but a normal shelf life12 might only be 4 days in storage before becoming non-marketable, and this bonus time reduces wastage by at least 11% they calculated – adding some US$320 million to the European economy.

 Implications for other crop species